kuboosoft/urpms-tools/README.md

 # urpms-tools
-tools for build 'rpms' in the infrastructure unitedrpms
+Tools for the UnitedRPMS infrastructure